 Beach Glass at Grant Park Beach and the 7 Bridges Trail – South Milwaukee

 Located at 100 E. Hawthorne Avenue in South Milwaukee, Grant Park is a 400-acre park with over 2 miles of Lake Michigan shoreline.
 Within the park are picnic areas, the historic Frederick C. Wulff Lodge, and two observation decks overlooking the lake.
 The 7 Bridges Trail, once featured in Midwest Living Magazine, is located within Grant Park.
-I recommend checking it out!
+I highly recommend checking it out!

 Grant Park Beach